Read the Prologue for My Thriller 'The Final Boy'

 A body.
 Facedown.

 That’s when he saw their pale faces in the glow of the TV.
-Mouths open in a silent scream, bits of food on their lips, each one with a dried dribble of something dark and thick.
+Mouths open in silent screams, bits of food on their lips, each one painted with a dark dribble of something.

-Breathe, he told himself.
-He tried to, coughing and gagging while doubled over.
-When he looked up, he spotted the sixth body slumped against the wall near the kitchen doorway.
+Breathe, he told myself.
+Instead, he doubled over, coughing and gagging.
+When he looked up, he saw the sixth body slumped against the wall near the kitchen doorway.

-He couldn’t tell if his eyes were fully adjusted to the dimly lit space, but now he saw everything clearly.
+His eyes finally adjusted to the dimly lit space, everything coming into focus.
 What was once an inviting living room, full of cozy comforts and friendly company, had turned into a home theater for the dead.

-Could this be a trick of some kind, a prank that was going to reveal itself at any moment?
-Did he walk into the wrong apartment?
+He spun around.
+Could this be a prank of some kind?
+Did he walk into the wrong apartment

 No.

-This was the same place, the same walls, the same familiar faces, yet all hideously different.
-He stopped turning and tried to steady himself in a wave of nausea.
+This was the same place, the same walls, the same familiar faces, yet all terribly different.
+He tried to steady himself in a wave of nausea.

 Breathe.
 Just breathe.

 But he couldn’t.
-He felt the darkness of the truth closing in on him.
+He felt the darkness of the truth closing in.

 So suffocating.